libp2p/universal-connectivity-workshop/en/py/01-identity-and-swarm/lesson.md

 ### ⚡ Async/Await Pattern

-Python's asyncio is perfect for network programming because:
+Python's trio is perfect for network programming because:
 - It handles many connections concurrently
 - It's non-blocking (doesn't freeze your program)
 - It integrates well with networking libraries